 It's typical cyclo-cross bike numbers and angles, so a slightly slacker head angle and taller bottom bracket than a road bike for its emphasis on off-road handling.

 How was the bike in terms of height and reach?
 How did it compare to other bikes of the same stated size?

 I didn't have to make any changes, the fit was perfect.

 Was the bike comfortable to ride?
 Tell us how you felt about the ride quality.

 The new carbon frame is noticeably more comfortable over rough ground than the previous version.

 Did the bike feel stiff in the right places?
 Did any part of the bike feel too stiff or too flexible?

 It has loads of get-up-and-go when you stamp on the pedals out of a slow corner.

 How did the bike transfer power?
 Did it feel efficient?

 How would you describe the steering?
-Was it lively, neutral or unresponsive?
-Lively, but predictable.
+Was it lively neutral or unresponsive?
+Relaxed.